Flint Cultural Center

 The Flint Cultural Center (FCC) is a campus of cultural, scientific, and artistic institutes located in Flint, Michigan, United States.
-The institutions located on the grounds of the FCC are the Flint Institute of Arts, Flint Institute of Music, Sloan Museum, Flint Public Library, Buick Gallery & Research Center, Robert T. Longway Planetarium, The Whiting, and the Bower Theatre.
+The institutions located on the grounds of the FCC are the Flint Institute of Arts, Flint Institute of Music, Sloan Museum, Gloria Coles Flint Public Library, Buick Gallery & Research Center, Robert T. Longway Planetarium, Whiting Auditorium, and Flint Repertory Theatre.
 The campus and some institutions are owned by Flint Cultural Center Corporation.

 The campus is 33 acres in size and is owned by the Flint Cultural Center Corporation.
-The Flint Public Library owns its own building.
+The Gloria Cole’s Flint Public Library owns its own building.

 Flint Institute of Music (FIM) and Flint Institute of Arts are non-profits independent from the Flint Cultural Center Corporation, but lease their buildings from the cultural center.
 FIM consists of the Flint School of Performing Arts, Flint Symphony Orchestra and Flint Repertory Theatre.